ude-soco/elas-official/README.md

 - Navigate to the `backend/2-api-gateway` directory using your file explorer.

-- Open a command prompt/terminal in the `service-registry` directory (with **administration rights** for Windows users)
+- Open a command prompt/terminal in the `backend/2-api-gateway` directory (with **administration rights** for Windows users)

-- Run the following command to package the application into a jar file.
+- Run the following command to package the application into a jar file (only once).

   ```bash
   mvn clean package
   ```

-- Run the following command to start the application.
+- Run the following command to start the application (every time when you want to start the server).

   ```bash
   java -jar target/ApiGateway.jar